Chxnedu/Linux-Repo/Kubernetes/commands.md

 - **`kubectl get nodes/pods/services/deployments`** (checking the status of those items)
--     "-o wide" flag to get more options "--namespace=dev" flag to set the namespace "--all-namespaces" flag to check in all the namespaces "--selector app=App1" flag to set the selector for filtering objects
+-     "-o wide" flag to get more options "--namespace=dev" or "-n dev" flag to set the namespace "--all-namespaces" or "-A" flags to check in all the namespaces "--selector app=App1" flag to set the selector for filtering objects

 - **`kubectl create`** (same as apply)